300 Jay Street

 For those on One-Semester and One-Year Appointments

-During the Fall or Spring semester, adjuncts, non-teaching adjuncts, and adjunct College Laboratory Technicians may be excused for personal illness or personal emergencies, including religious observances, death in the immediate family, or similar personal needs which cannot be postponed, for a period of 1/15 of the total number of clock hours in a particular session or semester.
-Request for such leave, when possible, must be made in advance in writing to the department chairperson or supervisor.
-If it is not possible to make such a request in advance, the department chairperson or supervisor should be informed as soon as possible.
+During the Fall or Spring semester, adjuncts, non-teaching adjuncts, and adjunct College Laboratory Technicians may be excused for personal illness or personal emergencies, including religious observances, death in the immediate family, or similar personal needs that cannot be postponed, for a period of 1/15 of the total number of clock hours in a particular session or semester.
+When possible, such leave requests must be made in advance in writing to the department chairperson or supervisor.
+If advance notice is not possible, the chairperson or supervisor should be informed as soon as possible.
 The reason provided must be satisfactory to the chairperson or supervisor.

 Grant (through PSC-CUNY)

-There is a one-time grant that can be applied for during a time of financial distress (examples- major illness/hospitalization, house fire, out on extended leave for medical treatment, etc.). these applications are all reviewed on a case-by-case basis.
+A one-time grant is available for adjuncts experiencing financial distress (e.g., major illness, hospitalization, house fire, or extended medical leave).
+These applications are reviewed on a case-by-case basis.
 Affected individuals can request an application by emailing socialservices@nysut.org.

-Apply to your chair for promotion on the same basis as a full-timer.
+You may apply to your chair for promotion on the same bases as a full-timer.
 Receiving a doctorate is often recognized as grounds for promotion, as are professional achievements.
 Promotion is made at the discretion of your Personnel and Budget Committee.

-NOTE: Please refer to "Pay Status" section for information on obtaining a copy of the W2 under NEW YORK STATE PAYROLL ONLINE (NYSPO).
+NOTE: Please refer to the "Pay Status" section for information on obtaining a copy of your W-2 through New York State Payroll Online (NYSPO).

 The Teaching Adjunct Handbook contains the below information: